MK-DSI/git_assignment/README.md

 ======================
 d.
 Describe the steps to add a collaborator to a repository (share write permissions)

+To add a collaborator to a GitHub repository and share write permissions, follow these steps:
+Step 1: Navigate to Your Repository
+    Log in to GitHub: Go to GitHub and log in to your account.
+    Open Your Repository: Find the repository where you want to add a collaborator by navigating to your repositories or searching for it.

+Step 2: Go to Repository Settings
+    Click on the "Settings" Tab: Inside your repository, locate the Settings tab at the top of the page.
+It’s usually on the far right of the repository’s navigation bar.

+Step 3: Manage Access
+    Click on "Manage Access": In the left sidebar of the Settings page, scroll down and find the "Manage Access" section.
+This section controls who has access to the repository.
+    Click on "Invite a Collaborator": Within the "Manage Access" section, you’ll see an option to invite collaborators.
+Click the "Invite a collaborator" button.

+Step 4: Add the Collaborator
+    Enter the GitHub Username or Email: In the invite field, start typing the username, full name, or email address of the person you want to invite as a collaborator.
+    Select the Correct User: From the dropdown, select the correct user you wish to invite.

+Step 5: Send the Invitation
+    Click "Add Collaborator": After selecting the user, click the "Add collaborator" button.
+    Wait for Acceptance: The collaborator will receive an email invitation.
+They need to accept the invitation to gain access to the repository.

+Step 6: Set Permissions (Optional)
+    By default, the collaborator will have write permissions.
+If you want to adjust their permission level (e.g., Admin access or read-only), you can do so from the "Manage Access" section after they accept the invitation.

+Step 7: Collaborator Accepts Invitation
+    Collaborator Accepts via Email: The person you invited will receive an email notification.
+They need to click the link in the email and accept the invitation.
+    Collaborator Now Has Access: Once they accept, the collaborator will have write access to the repository and can push changes, create branches, and make other contributions depending on their permissions.
 ======================
 e.
 What is the difference between git and GitHub?